IWGIA's international board is the highest governing body of the organisation.

 Since 2004 Laila has been actively involved in matters related to indigenous and human rights on the national and international level, both as an academic and as an indigenous politician.
 She was actively involved in the negotiations on the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) as representative of the Sámi Parliament.
 As Director of Gáldu, Laila has cooperated with IWGIA both through her own capacity as an expert on indigenous and Sámi rights and through institutional cooperations between Gáldu and IWGIA on various publications.
 In her capacity as a board member, she hopes to contribute in a positive way to the ongoing strategic and structural process with the aim to strengthen IWGIA further.

-Signe Leth is the Asia coordinator for IWGIA.
+Signe Leth is Senior Advisor for IWGIA on women and land rights.
 She holds an M.A. in anthropology and History of Art from Aarhus University.
 Signe has been living in North East Cambodia for four years (2006-2010) working with indigenous peoples issues (research on domestic violence among the Kreung, Village development planning, and land rights issues in particular).
 Before joining IWGIA in February 2016, Signe worked as Asia coordinator in the Danish Centre for Culture and Development.